-Woolly Crassula (Crassula tomentosa) Indoor Care, Propagation and Problems with Solutions
+Woolly Crassula (Crassula tomentosa) Indoor Care, Propagation, Problems & Solutions

-Crassula tomentosa (Woolly Crassula) prefers bright light with at least 4-6 hours direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula tomentosa (Woolly Crassula) prefers bright light with some sunlight, average warmth and humidity, and moderately moist, well-drained soil coupled with monthly feeding in spring and summer.

-Woolly Crassula is one of the popular Crassula varieties which bears rounded disc-like, gray-green leaves in an overlapping manner and are covered with tiny white hairs along the edges.
+Woolly Crassula is included in the popular Crassula varieties and bears rounded disc-like, gray-green leaves in an overlapping manner and are covered with tiny white hairs along the edges.

 Woolly Crassula is a compact, slow-growing succulent which spreads by means of stolons on which new plantlets grow around the mother plant forming small colonies which makes this plant ideal for an indoor garden or a wide shallow pot.